 Many dieters find it difficult to take a five-hour break between meals.
 Others do not want to do without their beloved cappuccino or milky coffee in the morning.
 The slim while asleep nutritional concept therefore certainly does not appeal to everyone.

 Some experts suggest that the classification according to metabolic types, as Dr. Pape does in his book, is scientifically untenable, just like the thesis of the insulin separation diet.
 As with any diet, there are supporters and critics.
-Overall, Slim in sleep can be carried out as a permanent diet and generally corresponds to a varied mixed diet, which works well for most people.
+Overall, Slim in sleep can be carried out as a permanent diet and generally corresponds to a balanced mixed diet, which works well for most people.